Pooling knowledge and capacities is essential in research - both on a national and international level.

-Also within the Leibniz Association, we cooperate with a range of partner institutions within the framework of Leibniz Research Alliances on a trans- and interdisciplinary level in order to jointly address urgent issues of the future.
+Within the Leibniz Association, we cooperate with a range of partner institutions on a trans- and interdisciplinary level in order to jointly address urgent issues of the future.

 The aim of the "BioPlastics" cooperation network is to develop innovative, biobased and degradable products made of biopolymers.
 An important principle of the network is the use of residual and waste materials for the production of biopolymers.
 In the network, partners from academia and industry work jointly on R&D projects under the management of IBB Netzwerk GmbH.

 CEE AgEng is a sub-group of the EurAgEng Association and was initiated by ATB in 1999.
 The thematic focus of the group is on topics of interest for Central and Eastern European institutes in the field of "Agricultural Engineering Research".
 The CEE AgEng series organises a conference every two years in one of the participating countries.

 Based at the Economic Developmant Agency Brandenburg (WFBB) the Cluster Food Industry focuses in particular on networking business and science in the state of Brandenburg and Berlin.
 With approximately 3,500 companies and some 57,600 employees along the entire value chain - from agriculture, food and beverage industry, logistics and trade - the cluster describes one of the most important economic sectors in the capital region.
 Companies make use of the scientific potential for cooperation in research and development, which is contrated hre in high density.